xl4sh/Aurora-demos/README.md

 Specifically, You need to know the path of the command-line interface (CLI) tool for VirtualBox (e.g. `C:\\Program Files\\Oracle\\VirtualBox\\VBoxManage.exe` or `/usr/bin/VBoxManage`).

 ### 1. Deploy the attack emulation environments:
-To execute an emulated attack, you first need to deploy the attack environment, including both the attacker and victim machines.
+You first need to deploy the emulation environment, including both the attacker and victim machines.

 Each attack plan defines its required environment in the `attack_chain.yml` file.
 You can easily deploy it by running a Python script.
 For example: